ember-learn/ember-blog/source/2019-09-20-the-ember-times-issue-116.md

 Check out the new Octane Super Rentals Tutorial 🚀, the 1st EmberJS Meetup in Nizhny 🥳, and an Ember Times exclusive "I contribute to Ember" interview 📝 with Michelle Santarsiero!

+READMORE

 ---